Old Oak Common railway station: Construction

+Construction is covered by the High Speed Rail (London - West Midlands) Act 2017.
+This hybrid bill conferred powers to construct and maintain phase 1, including intermediate stations.

 The delivery of OOC is a joint venture between Balfour Beatty, Taylor Woodrow Construction and SYSTRA, which was awarded in September 2019.

 The station received renewed Government backing in April 2020 following the Oakervee Review, which allowed work to begin on removing 900000 m3 of London Clay to create the space required for the 1 km rectangular station box at a depth of 20 m.
 The piling alone will require the removal of a further 175000 m3, making a total of more than 1000000 m3 of excavated material.

 To overcome the site's limited access along the single-carriageway Old Oak Common Lane, and reduce lorry movements across London, a 1 km conveyor belt was assembled to transport the excavated material to Willesden Euro Terminal railhead, to be removed by rail freight and then recycled.
 At its peak, there will be 1,500 workers building the station.

 Timeline

 Groundwork started on the site in 2019, following the completion of the consultation opened in February 2019.
 In May 2020, the station gained planning permission.
 In June 2020, sheet piling commenced on site and the main works contractor for the station started work.

 Permanent works began on site in June 2021, starting with the construction of 1.8 km underground walls which will form the underground station box for the HS2 platforms, the excavation of which completed in 2024.

 As of August 2024, the station roof is planned to start construction in 2025 and the installation of high-speed rail systems and track will begin in 2026.
 The first high-speed platforms were installed in 2025.